 One of the best pizza-makers in the inner west, Marrickville’s Pizza Madre, has just joined the takeaway game (Thursday to Sunday from 5pm to 9pm).
 You can get its woodfired sourdough pizzas; salads; and this lush dessert made from layered zabaglione, Mr Black-soaked savoiardi biscuits, chocolate mousse, hazelnuts and toasted wattleseeds.
 And while you wait for your hot pie, you can sip on a Negroni priced nicely at $10.

-Here you can enjoy a Negroni, a wild-ferment beer and a Neapolitan-style sourdough pizza made without a single ingredient imported from Italy.
+At Pizza Madre, you can enjoy a Negroni, a wild-ferment beer and a Neapolitan-style sourdough pizza made without a single ingredient imported from Italy.
 Many pizzaiolos would call heresy on Madre’s practice of mixing up the ferment time for its dough, using Australian wholemeal grain and ditching commercial yeast for a sourdough starter.

 It also does a takeaway trade.
 Or squeeze into Madre’s cute but tiny pastel pink, white and green dining room.